 This field is brought over from your Brand page, which the HigherMe team sets up on your behalf when the account is first created.
 This field includes your Brand description and details.
 You may customize this field if you would like to, but don’t need to.

 This section allows you to audit the deployment of job templates to a specific group of locations (i.e. departments, regions, or even an entire organization).

 Note: Job Templates are deployed to certain locations at time of creation.
 Once a location is deployed, it cannot be pulled back, but our team can help you to hide any jobs that were incorrectly deployed.
-Please contact us at email@example.com if you have questions about your job template deployments.
+Please contact our team if you have questions about your job template deployments.